top of page

 H. Höch, The Bride, 1927

-Artists created new vistas by taking collage into political, social and surreal realms, making works that were odd, funny, edgy, meaningful or puzzling.
-Among my favourite collage artists are Hannah Höch (Dadaist in the 1920s) as well as contemporary artists Wangechi Mutu ("YoMama" below), Michael Madzo, and Cindy Sherman's photomontage.
+People created new vistas by taking collage into political, social and surreal realms, making works that were odd, funny, edgy, meaningful or puzzling.
+Among my favourite collage artists are Hannah Höch (Dadaist in the 1920s) as well as contemporary collage artists Wangechi Mutu ("YoMama" below), Michael Madzo, and Cindy Sherman's photomontage.
 My list of favourites is long and the work created with collage is varied.
-It stretches our perspectives when we look at collage, and even moreso when we put try our own hands at it.
+It stretches our perspectives when we look at collage, and even more when we try our own hands at it.

 Yo Mama by Wangechi Mutu, 2023